Loading information...

 Economic Context and Policy Implications

 The surge in food prices and corporate profits within the food retail sector has exacerbated these challenges.
+Over the past year, food prices have soared, placing increasing pressure on Canadian households, particularly those with low incomes.

 Valerie Tarasuk, lead investigator at the University of Toronto’s PROOF program, describes the situation as “sickening,” noting the direct link between severe food insecurity and adverse health outcomes.